-With its variable resistance and low impact, the kBox is highly suitable for strength training for older adults, both during rehabilitation and for general health and fitness.
+With their variable resistance and low impact, the kBox and the kPulley are highly suitable for strength training for older adults, both during rehabilitation and for general health and fitness.

-The personal trainer or clinician working within the older adult demographic must have a comprehensive toolbox to serve clients with a wide range of physical conditions and performance levels, including pain, mobility and many other presentations.
-Thus, flywheel training on the Exxentric kBox is a versatile and effective choice to treat many of these conditions.
+The personal trainer or clinician working within the older adult demographic must have a comprehensive toolbox to serve clients with a wide range of physical conditions and performance levels, including pain, mobility, and many other presentations.
+Thus, flywheel training on the Exxentric kBox and kPulley is a versatile and effective choice to treat many of these conditions.

 Objectives for Seniors